 "Framing Error" refers to the improper matting or scaling of the intended visual resolution & frame.

 Framing Error impacts the Technical Quality of the asset.
-Customer experience will be adversely affected if the intended framing/ aspect ratio is altered or incorrect.
-Creative elements may be cropped out, and key story points may be lost as a result. .
-In some cases, this may be creative intent for the composition based on the context.
+Member experience will be adversely affected if the intended framing/aspect ratio is altered or incorrect.
+Creative elements may be cropped out and key story points may be lost as a result.
+In some cases, this may be creative intent based on the context.

 Aspect ratio shift appears to be creative intent based on context (i.e. Documentary archival footage is side-matted or windowboxed).

 Image zooms in/out or shifts left/right abruptly mid-shot or immediately before/after a cut.
 Frame has clearly been re-sized causing aliasing or a blurry image.
 Scaling/framing and quality of image does not match similar surrounding shots.